What is regulatory compliance in banking?

 After the height of the pandemic, the banking industry began its attempt at returning to some sort of normalcy.
 With this return comes some big decisions that will need to be made regarding what the new work environment will look like now and in the future.
 The pandemic forced banks to go digital when many employees began working from home.
 The shift to working from home was successful – so much so that many organizations are considering making hybrid/flexible arrangements permanent.

-Remote work while it was successful from a productivity and employee satisfaction point of view.
+Remote work, while successful from a productivity and employee satisfaction point of view.
 It did not help with compliance challenges as remote work introduces an extra level of compliance complexity for banks.
 Organizations have had to adapt quickly to evolving restrictions and revise internal company processes and procedures to include remote work.
-Making work-from-home a permanent option will require a is full policy review, particularly regarding safeguarding sensitive information away from the office.
+Making work-from-home a permanent option will require a full policy review, particularly regarding safeguarding sensitive information away from the office.

 Long-term issues, such as virtually managing employee personal development or monitoring their health and well-being, must also be addressed.
 Compliance managers will want to be involved in the communication process to ensure relevant policies and procedures are clear and on point.